"Neurotypical" Camper Program

 What if my neurotypical child also has social or behavioral challenges?

 Neurotypical children participate at camp for the fun activities, opportunities to connect with other children and leadership potential.
 Professional Faculty support is reserved for children with special needs.
 Sometimes masters-level support is needed for a neurotypical sibling.
 It may be that the sibling with special needs has much more apparent challenges, so that can make the other children in the family appear to be average.
-This was the case for Miss A's family.
-She started the camp for her oldest son, thinking that his little sister was neurotypical (she was only 4 years old).
+The Camp Yakety Yak founder, Angela Johnson, started the camp for her oldest son, thinking that his little sister was neurotypical (she was only 4 years old).
 Miss A ascribed her daughter's social, emotional and behavioral challenges to having a "spirited" personality or older brother's influence, rather than her own eventual diagnoses.
 Now both kids have received many years of instruction for lagging skills and have graduated from campers to camp counselors, wearing the coveted blue shirt!

 If campers who are registered as "neurotypical" end up needing specialized support from the Professional Faculty, Camp Directors will contact parents to discuss changing the registration and tuition level to a “Special Needs Camper.”
 Parents can also elect to withdraw their child at that time, but we would love to help all children with lagging skills!